• Sign in

 Sarbanes-Oxley Act (SOX)

 The Sarbanes-Oxley Act is a law passed by the U.S. Congress on July 30, 2002.
-Known as the SOX Act, it means to protect investors from fraudulent financial reporting by corporations.
+Known as the SOX Act, it is meant to protect investors from fraudulent financial reporting by corporations.
 ITGCs or IT General Controls are a subset of the Sarbanes-Oxley (SOX) internal control set that protect the security of IT systems and data centers, data backup and storage, and change management activities.

 The ITGS portion of the SOX Act also includes requirements for limiting access to and protecting financial data.
 Managing access rights under SOX includes: